 The figures show a decrease in resale listings for single-family homes in the Calgary area from 3,606 in 2012 to 3,134 units in 2013.
 That is a decrease of more than 13.9 percent compared to the previous year and it reflects only the first four months of both years, according to the Calgary Real Estate Board.

 Richard Cho further explains that the resale listings are also low, with new Calgary home buyers going to the new homes market, triggering construction of new housing units.

 Also supporting the idea is Canadian Home Builders Association Calgary Region's president, Charron Ungar.
-He says that the low numbers of already available homes on the market is stimulating new construction, further adding that sales of new homes are going very well so far this year, compared to 2012.
+He says that the low numbers of already available homes on the market are stimulating new construction, further adding that sales of new homes are going very well so far this year, compared to 2012.

 Richard Cho points out other factors that caused the recent Calgary real estate boom, such as the new economy revival affecting the whole region.
 New jobs have been created in other sectors, resulting in more people moving in the area.
-That automatically translates in higher demand for new dwellings.
+That automatically translates into higher demand for new dwellings.

-Although there is a four month construction boom for the single-family homes, over the last month there is a small decline, when compared to the same month for 2012.
+Although there is a four-month construction boom for the single-family homes, over the last month there is a small decline, when compared to the same month for 2012.

 The figures show that 545 homes were started to be built in April 2013, a decline of about five percent if compared to April 2012, when there were 560 homes started.